khaledm356/chat_api/README.md

 you can run the project with docker compose up

-run the server  docker compose sudo docker-compose run app rails s

-you can 6 routes
+you can access 6 routes

 Create new application with name params post /applicaition

+APPLICATION
 show the token of the application the id will be the token GET  /applications/:id

+CHAT
 Create new chat with new number post /applications/:application_id/chats